DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for QTS in England (from spring 2023)

 From spring 2023, qualified teachers from Ukraine will be able to apply to the Teaching Regulation Agency for QTS (if they meet the criteria) without paying a fee to a training provider.
-[Find out more about the way QTS will be awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).
+[Learn more about the way QTS will be awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

 ### Salaries and benefits